Appeals court hands Trump win, rules Dem lawmakers cannot sue over business payments

 More than 200 congressional Democrats brought the lawsuit against the president in June 2017, alleging that Trump violated the clause.
 Democrats argued that they had standing to sue because the clause says only Congress may approve foreign gifts and payments.

 “The framers gave Congress a unique role, a unique right, and responsibility,” Sen. Richard Blumenthal, D-Conn., who helped organize the suit, said at the time.
+House Judiciary Committee Chairman Jerry Nadler, D-N.Y., was also involved.

 DEMS EMOLUMENTS CLAUSE LAWSUIT AGAINST TRUMP HITS MAJOR ROADBLOCK, AS JUDGE RULES NEW LAW 'UNSETTLED'